SC allows Centre's plea to recover adjusted gross revenue of Rs 92k cr from telecom companies

 In a setback to telecom service providers, the Supreme Court on Thursday allowed the Centre's plea to recover adjusted gross revenue (AGR) of about Rs 92,000 crore from them.
 A three-judge bench, headed by Justice Arun Mishra, upheld the definition of adjusted gross revenue formulated by the Department of Telecom (DoT).

-"We have held that the definition of AGR will prevail," the bench, also comprising Justices Vineet Saran and S Ravindra Bhat, said.
+"We have held that the definition of AGR will prevail," the bench, also comprising Justices S A Nazeer and M R Shah, said.
 "We have allowed the appeal of the Department of Telecom and dismissed that of licensees (telcos)," the top court said while reading the operative portion of the judgement.

 The apex court said it had rejected all other submissions of the telecom companies.
 It added that the service providers would have to pay penalties and interests to DoT.
 The bench made it clear that there would no further litigation on the issue and it would fix a time frame for calculation and payment of dues by the telecom companies.

-In July, the Centre had told the apex court that leading private telecom firms like Bharti Airtel, Vodafone and state-owned MTNL and BSNL have pending licence fee outstanding of over Rs 92,000 crore till date.
-In an affidavit filed in the top court, DoT said that as per calculations, Airtel owes Rs 21,682.13 crore as licence fee to the government.
+In July, the Centre had told the apex court that leading private telecom firms like Bharti Airtel, Vodafone, and state-owned MTNL and BSNL have a pending license fee outstanding of over Rs 92,000 crore till date.
+In an affidavit filed in the top court, DoT said that as per calculations, Airtel owes Rs 21,682.13 crore as a licence fee to the government.

 Dues from Vodafone totalled Rs 19,823.71 crore while Reliance Communications owed a total of Rs 16,456.47 crore, DoT said.
 The BSNL owed Rs 2,098.72 crore while MTNL owed Rs 2,537.48 crore, it said.

-In addition, mobile telephone operators were also required to pay spectrum usage charges (SUC) for the use of radio frequency spectrum allotted to them.
-Telecom operators had moved the top court against the Telecom Disputes Settlement and Appellate Tribunal's (TDSAT) order which ruled that certain non-telecom revenues like rent, profit on sale of fixed assets, dividend and treasury income would be counted as AGR on which licence fee would have to be paid to the government.
+In addition, mobile telephone operators were also required to pay spectrum usage charges (SUC) for the use of radiofrequency spectrum allotted to them.
+Telecom operators had moved the top court against the Telecom Disputes Settlement and Appellate Tribunal's (TDSAT) order which ruled that certain non-telecom revenues like rent, profit on the sale of fixed assets, dividend and treasury income would be counted as AGR on which license fee would have to be paid to the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)